thai-shriya/leetcode/leetcode_log.md

 - [2025-05-14] Solved: Reorder Data in Log Files (java)
 - [2025-05-19] Solved: Type of Triangle (java)
 - [2025-05-19] Solved: Score of a String (java)
+- [2025-05-19] Solved: Append Characters to String to Make Subsequence (java)